ppone/docs/accounting/intacct.md

 - Importing customers from Intacct
 - Writing invoices generated on Invoiced to Intacct
 - Reconciling payments received on Invoiced to Intacct
+- Syncing payments recorded on Intacct to Invoiced

 [![Intacct Data Flow](../img/intacct-object-mapping.png)](../img/intacct-object-mapping.png)